 Summer Water Supply

-This summer looks like it will be a dry one in the Portland, OR metro area.
-Below is some information to help you learn more about your drinking water and what you can do to use water wisely this summer:
+This summer is turning out to be a dry one in the Portland, OR metro area.
+Below is some information to help you learn more about your drinking water and what you can do to use water wisely:

 - Water supply, water sources, and water treatment methods are different throughout the region and the state.
 Find out who your water provider is or if you are affected by a drinking water advisory by using the look-up tool on www.regionalh2o.org and learn more about your water source here.